priism-center/thinkCausal_dev/.github/CONTRIBUTING.md

 We use [roxygen2](https://roxygen2.r-lib.org/) for documenting functions and [testthat](https://testthat.r-lib.org/) for unit testing.
 Please familiarize yourself with both and feel free to reach out with an [issue](https://github.com/gperrett/thinkCausal_dev/issues) if you have any questions.

+## Dependencies

+We use [`renv`](https://rstudio.github.io/renv/index.html) to manage dependencies.
+You can use `renv::restore()` to install all the necessary packages.
+Please limit adding additional packages.

 ## Content structure

 The core Shiny app is within the `/thinkCausal` directory.
 Drafts for articles and vignettes should be stored within the `/writing` directory.
 If you're a NYU student, please use the `/student_work` directory for storing draft work.